q-datum/the-resume/backend/README.md

 # The Resume – Backend

 This is the backend service for **The Resume** project.

 It powers the interactive resume chatbot and provides APIs for streaming AI-generated responses and managing chat sessions.
 The backend is built with **Spring Boot (WebFlux)**, **R2DBC (PostgreSQL)**, and **OpenAI's GPT models**.

+Additionally, it provides a contact form, which forwards users' messages to a Telegram chat.

 ---